cname87/project-perform-k8es/README.md

 ### First-time deployment

-Manually build the frontend and backend, run the unit and e2e tests and then deploy to the production cluster using Helm install.
+Manually build the frontend and backend, run the unit and e2e tests and then deploy to the production cluster using Helm install: helm install -f pp-chart/values.yaml project-perform pp-chart

 ### Ongoing CI / CD